chamons/clio/docs/TechnicalOverview.md

 ## Explain

 The --explain option outputs a significant amount of spam to try to explain what is going on under the hood.
-There are a number of places where it can be expanded, and many bug reports should likely
+There are a number of places where it can be expanded, and many bug reports should likely.